getsolus/help-center-docs/docs/packaging/index.md

 The [Solus Dev Tracker](https://dev.getsol.us) is where all packaging patches are submitted and reviewed.
 It runs [Phabricator](https://www.phacility.com/phabricator/), and we use `arcanist` to submit patches directly from the command line.

-To submit patches to you will need an acount.
+To submit patches you will need an account.
 [Register a new account](https://dev.getsol.us/auth/start/) with your email address, or log in with a Github account.

 ### Setting up Arcanist